cosmos72/schemesh/README.md

 Schemesh is an interactive shell scriptable in Lisp.

-It is primarily intended as a user-friendly Unix login shell, replacing bash, zsh, pdksh etc. and an alternative to modern shells such as fish, nushell, xonsh etc.
+It is primarily intended as a user-friendly Unix login shell, replacing bash, zsh, pdksh etc.<br/>
+and an alternative to modern shells such as elvish, fish, nushell, xonsh etc.

 As such, it supports interactive line editing, autocompletion, history and the familiar Unix shell syntax: it can start commands, including redirections, pipelines, job concatenation with `;` `&&` `||`,